l-hoang/scala-chef/README.md

 * Symbol notation is required for ingredients, and spaces aren't allowed in ingredient names (I think)
 * Cooking time and oven temperature are not supported
+* measure-type in ingredients not supported
+* Everything is in CAPS

 # TO DO: